ankitshah009/audiofeat/README.md

 ### Temporal Features
 - **RMS (Root Mean Square):** Measures the loudness or power of an audio signal.
+- **Short-Time Energy (STE):** The sum of squared signal values in a frame.
 - **Zero-Crossing Rate (ZCR):** Indicates the rate at which the signal changes its sign.
 - **Amplitude Modulation Depth:** Measures the depth of amplitude modulation over a sliding window.
 - **Breath Group Duration:** Estimates the duration of breath groups from the audio envelope.
 - **Speech Rate:** Estimates speech rate in syllables per second.
+- **Log Attack Time:** Measures the time for a signal's envelope to rise to its peak.
+- **Temporal Centroid:** The "center of gravity" of the signal's amplitude envelope.
+- **Entropy of Energy:** Measures abrupt changes in energy within a frame.

 ### Spectral Features
 - **Spectral Centroid:** Represents the "center of mass" of the spectrum, indicating dominant frequencies.